 This section contains some code examples and pitfalls.

-We are implementing a ring buffer inside an array
+We implement a ring buffer inside an array

-Get_Model to return the content of the ring buffer, for use in
+Get_Model to return the contents of the ring buffer for

 Get_Model is used only in contracts.
-Note that calls to
+Calls to

-Get_Model cause copies of the buffer's content, which is not
+Get_Model make copies of the buffer's contents, which isn't efficient,

-not in the final production code.
-This is enforced by making it a ghost function and producing the final production code with appropriate compiler switches (i.e.,
+production code.
+We enforce this by making it a ghost function.
+We'll

+produce the final production code with appropriate compiler switches (i.e.,

-of the ring buffer, we're now using a global ghost variable
+of the ring buffer, we're now using a global ghost variable,

 influence the return value of the normal function

-Valid_Model is only used in specifications, it should be marked as
+Valid_Model is only used in specifications, we should have marked it as

 Ghost.
 Another problem is that